failsafe-go/failsafe-go.dev/fallback.md

 ## Usage

-Creating a [Fallback] is simple.
-You can create a fallback that provides a default result:
+There are a few different options for creating a [Fallback].
+You can provide an alternative result:

 ```go
 fallback := fallback.WithResult(defaultResult)